RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/evaluation/marker_base.md

 - `tag` - the tag identifying an operator
 - `sub_config` - a list of marker configs
 - `name` - an optional custom name to be attached to the resulting marker
+- `description` - an optional description of the marker

 **Returns**: